kevin-kabore/mern-redux-auth-boiler/README.md

  ```
   SECRET_KEY=longRandomStringOfCharacters
  ```
  Do not check in this file
-  FINALLY:
+ - From boiler-server run :
   ```
    npm start
   ```